brandonpittman/use-idb-keyval/README.md

 # use-idb-keyval

-This is a React hook to help you use IndexedDB as an asynchronous replacement for `useLocalStorage`.
+This is a React hook to help you use IndexedDB.

 ## Usage